 Constipation can lead to several complications if left untreated, affecting both physical health and quality of life.
 The complications of constipation include:

 Preventing constipation involves making lifestyle adjustments that promote healthy bowel movements.
 Maintaining good dietary habits, staying hydrated, and incorporating regular physical activity can significantly reduce the chances of constipation.
-Here are some effective methods for prevention:
+Here are some effective prevention methods:

 Diagnosing constipation involves a thorough assessment of symptoms, medical history, and various tests to determine the underlying causes and appropriate treatment options.
 These include: